 I am passionate about the ability of psychotherapy to transform the lives of our clients and the ability of professional training to transform us as professionals as well.
-If you want to help others through therapy you need to develop the best skills you can.
-Although you may think of skills as techniques, the ability to understand oneself in the context of one's life is one of the most important skills you can develop as a therapist.
-Good supervision helps us to understand the beliefs and values that drive us, as well as our clients, and to expand ourselves so that we can help a wider array of clients with a wider array of issues.
-This is what I call an ecological approach to therapy and training.
-In the past several years I have been exploring the incorporation of action/psychodrama techniques into supervision.
-This has been very effective with supervisees.
-For a detailed description on how I use action methods in supervision click here.
+If you want to help others through therapy you need to bring your best self to session.
+Although you may think this means developing skills, it really means the ability to understand oneself in the context of one's life and the ability to be spontaneious in session.
+Good supervision helps us to understand the beliefs and values that drive us, as well as our clients, and to be more present so that we can respond in the moment.
+In the past several years I have developed Supervision in Action which uses role play and "scupting" to help supervisees become better therapists.

 Is Social Work Supervision for You?

 My Approach My approach to Social Work Supervision uses role play and other experiential techniques in order to facilitate learning.
-Trainees also have the opportunity to use the genogram effectively.
+Trainees also have the opportunity to use the social atom, a type of genogram, effectively.
 Additionally, trainees can present videotaped sessions for discussion.
 For more information on me, see About Paula Ochs.

 My approach to Social Work Supervision helps therapists learn how to work systemically with individual clients.
-This ecological approach allows the clinician to understand the client in the context of his/her life.
-Is the client recently retired, divorced, or suffering from a debilitating illness?
-An ecological approach develops the clinician's ability to anticipate the challenges and consequences of change.
-Will an angry child become subdued if his parents stop fighting?
+This approach allows you to understand clients in the context of their lives: is the client recently retired, divorced, or suffering from a debilitating illness?
+A systemic approach helps you anticipate the challenges and consequences of change: will an angry child become subdued if his parents stop fighting?

-Supervisees also learn how to work effectively with couples and families and how to understand the relationship between interpersonal dynamics and the presenting problem.
+Supervisees also learn how to work effectively with couples, families, and groups and how to understand the relationship between interpersonal dynamics and the presenting problem.
 Does the daughter cut when her father comes home drunk?
 Does the husband become depressed when his wife talks about having a child?

 Trainees also learn how to develop effective interventions in the here and now.
 Many clinicians struggle to intervene in client interactions in the moment.
-The approach I use in Social Work Supervision focuses on experiential techniques borrowed from Psychodrama that help therapists to learn and execute interventions that are processed focused and can be observed and evaluated in the therapist's office.
+Supervision in Action uses experiential techniques from Psychodrama to help you learn and execute interventions that are processed focused and can be observed and evaluated in the therapist's office.
 Can a husband learn to speak to his wife without raising his voice?
 Can a wife learn to let her husband nurture their sad son so that the wife is less burdened?

-Supervision is also offered for MFT graduates.
+Supervision is also offered for MFT's and LAC's and LPC's.
 Participants should have a graduate degree.